 Eyelid Surgery – Blepharoplasty

 Cosmetic eye surgery, also known as Blepharoplasty, enhances the appearance of the upper eyelids and lower eyelids.
 Every year, hundreds of thousands of men and women choose to have cosmetic surgery performed to reduce signs of aging around the eyes.
 Since the eyes communicate a lot about a person and are one of the first features people notice when meeting someone, droopy or swollen eyes indicate that you are not reflecting your vivacious inner self.

 Droopy eyelids impair your vision and cause you to look sleepy, and puffy bags under your eyes make you look worn and tired.
 Both make you look older than how you really want to look.
 While this surgery cannot erase the aging process around the eyes, blepharoplasty, performed by double board-certified facial plastic surgeon and leading expert in facial rejuvenation, Dr. Philip Miller, can restore an energetic look to your eyes in Manhattan, New York.

 While special creams and serums help reduce the look of puffy, tired eyes, a lower eyelid procedure is the best remedy to alleviate persistent under-eye bags.
 By making a small incision below the lower lashes or inside the lower eyelid, the excess fat, skin, and water that has accumulated under the eyes through the years are removed, and the skin is tightened.
 The goal of lower blepharoplasty is to restore the smoothness, tone, and tautness of your eyes, giving them a youthful, healthy appearance.

-Upper eyelid surgery is commonly referred to as an “eye lift.”
+Upper blepharoplasty (eyelid surgery) is commonly referred to as an “eye lift.”
 This surgery is performed to remove the extra skin, fat, and loose muscle that weighs down the upper eyelids, causing them to droop.
 While some of the fat will be redistributed to allow the eyelids to retain their natural look, the majority of the excess fat and skin is removed.
 The remaining skin is then tightened to give the eyes a more alert appearance.
 Very fine sutures are used to eliminate the visibility of scarring.
 To learn more about blepharoplasty, visit medlineplus.gov.

 Blepharoplasty: The Recovery Process